List of Canadian restaurant chains: Swiss Chalet

 Swiss Chalet is a Toronto-based restaurant chain known primarily for their rotisserie chicken.
 To date Swiss Chalet operates in every province but British Columbia, Saskatchewan and Quebec.
 Sometimes you can find a Swiss Chalet and Harvey's combo location.

+Tahini's

+Tahini's is a fast-casual Mediterranean and Middle Eastern fusion restaurant chain founded in London, Ontario, in 2012 by Omar Hamam.
+The chain is known for blending traditional shawarma with international cuisine, featuring items such as butter chicken shawarma, Jamaican jerk shawarma, and shawarma ramen.
+As of 2026, Tahini's operates over 70 locations across Canada and has begun expanding into international markets including the United States.

 Thaï Express

 Thaï Express is a Thai quick service restaurant chain that began in the province of Québec with 299 locations in Canada and internationally.